vvaezian/vvaezian.github.io/Programming Languages/PostgreSQL.md

 \copy tbl_name from '~/myFile.csv' delimiter E'\t' csv;
 ```
 - Including `csv` in the command causes empty strings to be imported as NULL.
 E.g. `,,` or `\t\t` depending on the delimiter.
+- Add `header` if the csv has header row.